slow is delicious Small farm, big heart. KuneKune pigs hatching eggs

 Baby dairy goat kid exploring blooming flowers at Ginger Bee Farm

-Pasture-raised hens
+Silvopasture-raised hens

 We’ve spent years creating flocks that are long-lived, steady layers of beautiful eggs in every shade of the rainbow.
 They are our weed-removers and bug-killers.
 Our hens are never culled; from their hatching to old age, they earn their place here and keep it.